Black Nerve

 This goes on for a minute.
 It becomes clear that Agrios can match her blow for blow and he shows no sign of tiring or faltering.
 The monk leaps up, midlegs rising to kick off of his torso.
 It’s a wild move, and brazen enough Agrios lets it happen, although he breaks a self-imposed limit and uses enervate to anchor himself to the ground; as a result, he doesn’t even budge.

 The kick sends to monk across the room to land softly on her feet, panting.
-She looks down to meet Agrios’s eyes, and —
+She looks down to meet Agrios’s eyes, and—

 Agrios feels the probe of nouprojection.
 For a moment, the monk’s antennae flare as if seeing something unexpected, but feeling his mind being invaded reflexively sends his ophisrhodon glowing to life.
 The cursed eye casts a distortion-shield over his mind, blocking access, and then the eye orb is tilted to lock onto the other mind in the room.

 And Agrios freezes.
-What he saw in her mind was not too shocking — he’d seen enough shrouded minds to recognize a distortique, even if the degree of distortion gave him pause (that was percipient levels of noudistortion).
+What he saw in her mind was not too shocking — he’d seen enough shrouded minds to recognize a distortique, even if the degree of shielding gave him pause (that was percipient levels of noudistortion).

 No, what startled him was what else he saw.
 Rather hat he didn’t see: her nervous system.
 Even distortiques were vulnerable to Agrios’s famous trick — predicting and copying an opponent’s moves by tracking their nervous system with his ophisrhodon.
 But this monk… his trick was rendered useless; he discerned nothing.